ir-anthology/ir-anthology-scraper/README.md

 Each line is a list of two elements, the first one being a URL to the entry on dblp, the second being the bibtex string.

-_logs contains a copy of the config.json with which the process was run.

-dblp_json_results.csv details an overview of the number of JSON entries scraped from the dblp API, e.g.
+_logs contains a copy of the config.json with which the process was run, a simple log (log.txt) of the scraping process including any exceptions raised, and an overview of the number of JSON entries scraped from the dblp API (dblp_json_results.csv, e.g. `sigir,1971,21`).

-`sigir,1971,21`

-log.txt is simple log of the scraping process, including any exceptions raised.

 ### main.py